piranha/keymage/README.md

 ```

 This option will prevent default on every key press which looks like a valid
-part of a bound sequence.
-And in this case it's perfectly legitimate - you're
+part of a bound sequence (including the one triggering your handler).
+And in
-overriding `ctrl-j` in the middle of sequence, so common browser hotkey will
+this case it's perfectly legitimate - you're overriding `ctrl-j` in the middle
-still work.
+of sequence, so common browser hotkey will still work.

 ## Scopes